-Safe, Inviting and Inclusive → Neighbourhood and local areas should be attractive, with a distinct sense of place and high-quality public realm.
-Good-quality local greenery such as tree and shrub planting, small urban and pocket parks, playgrounds and urban meadows, improve the look, feel and ambience of a space. → Neighbourhood and local areas should be designed and constructed with all members of the community in mind.
-Streets and public spaces that are attractive, feel safe and are easy to access encourage people from different ages and backgrounds to be more physically active in outdoor spaces. → Particular consideration should be given to how neighbourhood and local areas and their streets and public spaces are experienced at night and how the design can improve this experience.
-As well as boosting safety, lighting can influence the flow of movement, as pedestrians will favour following a path of light over risking the darker pathways. → A high standard of architectural design and material quality of the built fabric and public realm. → Buildings or other features whose use is directly accessible from the public street or space which it faces, such as shopfronts, doors and entrances, or residential upper floors with overlooking windows, provide activity and vitality within the public realm with people coming and going at different times of the day, providing natural surveillance and vibrancy. → Incorporating different amenities into the streetscape, such as outdoor seating, litter bins, bike racks and wayfinding signage encourages people to stay longer and increase their enjoyment of an area.
-Gateway Features and Signage → Establishing the outer limits of an area through the use of gateway features that let users know they have entered a unique space. → Providing specialty wayfinding signs to let people know what services and attractions an area offers.
+Safe, Inviting and Inclusive

+- → Neighbourhood and Local areas should be attractive, with a distinct sense of place and highquality public realm.
+Good-quality local greenery such as tree and shrub planting, small urban and pocket parks, playgrounds and urban meadows, improve the look, feel and ambience of a space. - → Neighbourhood and Local areas should be designed and constructed with all members of the community in mind.
+Streets and public spaces that are attractive, feel safe and are easy to access encourage people from different ages and backgrounds to be more physically active in outdoor spaces. - → Particular consideration should be given to how Neighbourhood and Local areas and their streets and public spaces are experienced at night and how the design can improve this experience.
+As well as boosting safety, lighting can influence the flow of movement, as pedestrians will favour following a path of light over risking the darker pathways. - → A high standard of architectural design and material quality of the built fabric and public realm. - → Buildings or other features whose use is directly accessible from the public street or space which it faces, such as shopfronts, doors and entrances, or residential upper floors with overlooking windows, provide activity and vitality within the public realm with people coming and going at different times of the day, providing natural surveillance and vibrancy. - → Incorporating different amenities into the streetscape, such as outdoor seating, litter bins, bike racks and wayfinding signage encourages people to stay longer and increase their enjoyment of an area.